Progress report 2022

 Plastic recycling is controversial.
 While most materials can be recycled, many still are not because the process is expensive, complicated and sometimes due to a poor result of the recycled material.
 We believe that by using recycled plastic in our products, we are involved in and drive demand for recycled material, which in turn can lead to better waste management and increased recycling rates for plastics.

-In 2020 88% of our total delivered polybags were made from pre- and/or post-consumer plastic material.
+In 2021 91% of our total delivered polybags were made from pre- and/or post-consumer recycled plastic material.

 We want to develop sustainable products in close co-operation with our clients and we hope to support them in reducing their environmental impact.
 Nilorn is committed to being a responsible supplier, providing goods and services with sustainability at its core.